locallyoptimistic/LocallyOptimistic/content/post/analytics-engineer.md

 I believe this gap should be filled in by analytics engineers.
 Their job is to:

 * Write production-quality ELT code with an eye towards performance and maintainability
-* Coach analysts and data scientists on software engineering best practices
+* Coach analysts and data scientists on software engineering best practices (e.g., building testing suites and CI pipelines)
-* Build software tools that help data scientists and analysts work more efficiently
+* Build software tools that help data scientists and analysts work more efficiently (e.g., writing an internal R or Python tooling package for analysts to use)
 * Collaborate with data engineers on infrastructure projects (where they advocate for and emphasize the business value of applications)

+While they have a lot of strengths, analytics engineers can't (and shouldn't) do everything.
+Thought they may have exposure to analytic methodologies, they often aren't as strong at communicating results or winning over business partners.
+While analysts specialize in deriving insights and communicating those to a wider audience, analytics engineers often don't do that as well.
+Similarly, while a data scientist may have a graduate degree in mathematics and a deep understanding of statistical theory, an analytics engineer will generally favor working code over theoretical correctness (so know what you're getting into!).
+Finally, with such a blend of skills, analytics engineers generally aren't the _strongest_ software engineers you can find -- their value comes from their well-roundedness.
+So while you may expect your systems engineers to have a deep knowledge of both networking and CS algorithms, analytics engineers often have shallower and more applied knowledge (and will need support from more technical engineering partners on especially tough engineering challenges).

 This role can provide a multiplier effect on the output of an analytics teams.
 By helping analysts and data scientists scale their efforts without getting bogged down in unmaintainable code, you can run much leaner.
 Similarly, with talented software engineers on the team, analytics teams don't get blocked waiting on resources from other parts of the technology organization.
 Finally, with these resources you have someone naturally ready to partner with the rest of the tech organization on building data-driven products (like adding a recommendation engine into a web platform) than if you just have data scientists and analysts who might be less familiar with the operational constraints of such a feature.